Synergy of green living

 Green pea flowers rely on pollination by the bees.Green pea flowers rely on pollination by the bees.

-Another unexpected benefit of enjoying plant protein like peas and garbanzo beans has meant we are eating a lot less red meat.
+Another unexpected benefit of enjoying plant protein from peas and garbanzo beans has meant we are eating a lot less red meat.
 My urologist nearly fell from his chair when he read the result of my latest PSA; 0.9 is off the scale for a man in his seventies.
 A normal prostate is such a blessing for older men.

 Remembering that one of four mouthfuls we eat is dependent on these fierce little insects, the honey bee crisis[1] is actually a problem for all of us.